Amputation claims caused by medical negligence

-The most important things to remember when claiming for the loss of limbs:
+The most important things to remember when making an amputation claim

 - You can claim for medical negligence based on misdiagnosis, errors or poor hygiene